john4web/blog/content/posts/liskov-substitution-principle.md

 }
 ```

 In this example, the precondition for the ``doStuff`` method states that the ``num`` parameter value must be in the range 1 to 5.
 This precondition is enforced with a range check inside the method.
-If the precondition is not met, an IllegalArgument exception is thrown.
+If the precondition is not met, an IllegalArgumentException is thrown.
 When the precondition is not met (i.e. its evaluation results in false), then the code that is calling the method is wrong.
 The caller has to ensure that the precondition is met beforehand.

 ### Postconditions